 Studies show that retail therapy has a real effect on our happiness

-Restore control and reduce residual sadness
+Restoring control and reducing residual sadness

 Shopping as emotional compensation in times of stress